 - Friendly Name: The Friendly Name identifies this Plex Media Server on your network.
 This is useful if you have several Plex Media Servers on the same network.
 Identically named Libraries will be identified by using the Friendly Name.
 For example, "Movies (Family Server)" or "Movies (Sam's Server)".
 If you leave this blank, the computer's network name will be used instead.

-- Connect to Plex: Connect your Server to Plex so that you can access your content while away from home, share with friends and family, and more.
-Connecting is not required, but it can make your Plex experience richer.
+- Allow me to access my media outside my home: Connect your Server to Plex so that you can access your content while away from home, share with friends and family, and more.
+This is not required, but it can make your Plex experience richer.